umeshprasad123/kinsa/README.md

  Please note, before compiling code you need to modify Locations.csv full path in Java class file :  com.kinsa.rest.data.ProjectProperty

  2) I have used IDE IntelliJ to code this project.
-All tests passes however I have not fixed running tests from command line maven.
+All tests successfully pass.

- 3) Used JDK 1.7 to compile
+ 3) Use JDK 1.7 to compile

 Steps :

 1) Download code (GitHub or zip file)
 2) from command line ( Windows or  Cygwin on Windows  or Linux shell)
 3) mvn clean compile
+4) mvn test
-4) mvn exec:java
+5) mvn exec:java

  Run tests :